 Opportunities beyond the training will be optional and could take up to 4 hours max of your time per week.

-You can apply by filling in our online application form here by 31st July 2023.
+You can apply by filling in our online application form here.
 This usually takes about 15 minutes.

 If you have any questions or problems with the form, you can ask for help from any member of staff at Who Cares?
 Scotland or from the Policy & Public Affairs team at firstname.lastname@example.org.

 If you need to access this information or any of the application forms in a more accessible format, please contact email@example.com.